HLSL30 bands 4,3,2 showing Phoenix and the contrasting agricultural and desert landscape west of the city, May 2021.View full-size image

 For scenes greater than or equal to 80 degrees North, multiple overpasses can be gridded into a single MGRS tile resulting in an L30 granule with data sensed at two different times.
 In this same area, it is also possible that Landsat overpasses that should be gridded into a single MGRS tile are actually written as separate data files.
 Finally, for scenes with a latitude greater than or equal to 65 degrees North, ascending Landsat scenes may have a slightly higher error in the BRDF correction because the algorithm is calibrated using descending scenes.

-There are known issues regarding the Fmask band of this data product.
+There are known issues regarding the Fmask band of this data product that impacts HLSL30 data prior to April of 2022.
 The HLS Fmask data band may have omission errors in water detection for cases where water detection using spectral data alone is difficult, and omission and commission errors in cloud shadow detection for areas with great topographic relief.
 This issue does not impact other bands in the dataset.